gadget78/xahl-node/README.md

         cd ~/xahl-node

-which changes your working directory to the directry where you cloned repo last time
+which changes your working directory to the directory where you cloned repo last time

         git pull

 checks for new repo updates, and pulls new updates if there is any.

-if you HAVE chnaged the .vars file, you wll need to perferm a "stash" that override those setting..
+if you HAVE changed the .vars file, you wll need to perform a "stash" that override those setting..

         git stash